Responsible Supply Chain | ESG | Lam Research

 Our supply chain spans more than two dozen countries.

 It’s a complex network that requires strong oversight and governance to manage.
-Our approach is to engage closely with suppliers throughout each step of the supplier lifecycle, from pre-selection to onboarding and beyond.
+Our approach is to engage closely with suppliers throughout the supplier lifecycle, from pre-selection to onboarding and beyond.
 We aspire to cultivate strong supplier relationships built on shared values, transparency, and mutual trust.

 • Transparency